 EMDR (Eye Movement Desensitization and Reprocessing) is a type of psychotherapy used by mental health therapists and clinicians around the world.
 Developed by American psychologist Francine Shapiro, EMDR helps people to heal from trauma and feel better about their lives.

 EMDR therapy is a technique that combines the recall of disturbing memories with guided eye movements to process past trauma.
 Relatively new, the therapy is known for its ability to achieve fast results.
-Successful use of EMDR exercises relieves discomfort, reformulates negative beliefs, and reduces the body’s response to stress.
-EMDR uses detailed procedures and protocols to help clients heal past wounds.
+And it can cater to adults and adolescents’ needs.

 Scientists know that mental images are necessary for recalling memories.
 They also know that the senses are reactivated when an event is remembered.
 Because recalling an event changes the way it is remembered, the memory becomes less intense.

 Sessions begin with a personal history and treatment plan.
 The therapist explains the procedure, reviews the process with the client, and assesses the strength of a targeted memory.

 While focusing on the event, the client reports on emerging thoughts and emotions.
 The analysis of the report becomes the foundation for the next session, and the process continues until the client feels comfortable with the memory.